ORWELL'S RIFLE ON WALL

-In your article "Orwell Was Armed", you print excerpts from Michael Sheldon's "Orwell: The Authorized Biography".
+In your article "Orwell Was Armed", you print excerpts from Michael Shelden's "Orwell: The Authorized Biography".

-In the text of Sheldon's book the quote "THAT RIFLE HANGING ON THE WALL OF THE WORKING-CLASS FLAT OR LABOURER'S COTTAGE IS THE SYMBOL OF DEMOCRACY.
-IT IS OUR JOB TO SEE THAT IT STAYS THERE." was incorrectly attributed to an article on the Home Guard Orwell wrote in Tribune.
+In the text of Shelden's book the quote "THAT RIFLE HANGING ON THE WALL OF THE WORKING-CLASS FLAT OR LABOURER'S COTTAGE IS THE SYMBOL OF DEMOCRACY.
+IT IS OUR JOB TO SEE THAT IT STAYS THERE" was incorrectly attributed to an article on the Home Guard Orwell wrote in Tribune.

 There is an article titled "The Home Guard and You: George Orwell puts a personal question to 'make believe democrats' - and real ones".
 This article was printed in Tribune on 20 December 1940, but does not contain the "Rifle Hanging On the Wall" quote.